Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

 TSCONFIG_SET
 ============

-Set the information about the current hardware timestamping source and configuration.
+Set the woke information about the woke current hardware timestamping source and configuration.

-It is similar to the deprecated ``SIOCSHWTSTAMP`` ioctl request.
+It is similar to the woke deprecated ``SIOCSHWTSTAMP`` ioctl request.

 Request contents: